spiraldb/vortex/README.md

 * Null
 * Bool
-* Integer
-* Float
-* Decimal
+* Integer(8, 16, 32, 64)
+* Float(16, b16, 32, 64)
 * Binary
 * UTF8
-* List
 * Struct
+* Decimal: TODO
 * Date/Time/DateTime/Duration: TODO (in-progress, currently partially supported)
+* List: TODO
 * FixedList: TODO
 * Union: TODO

 ### Canonical/Flat Encodings

 Vortex includes a base set of "flat" encodings that are designed to be zero-copy with Apache Arrow.
 These are the canonical representations of each of the logical data types.
 The canonical encodings currently supported are:

 * Null
 * Bool